PhilippeMonteil/Exploring.WPF/Doc/Essentials/WPF.Essentials.Binding.md

     - dépend de
         - Binding.ValidationRules
         - règles standard introduites par :
-            - Binding.ValidatesOnDataErrors : DataErrorValidationRule
+            - Binding.ValidatesOnDataErrors : DataErrorValidationRule (ValidationStep = UpdatedValue)
             - Binding.ValidatesOnExceptions : ExceptionValidationRule
             - Binding.ValidatesOnNotifyDataErrors : NotifyDataErrorValidationRule
     - appelle Binding.UpdateSourceExceptionFilter en cas d'exception déclenchée par la Source lors d'un update
     - met à jour BoundElement.Validation.HasErrors, BoundElement.Validation.Errors
+    - ExceptionValidationRule : rule that checks for exceptions that are thrown during the update of the binding source property.
     - DataErrorValidationRule : rule that checks for errors that are raised by the IDataErrorInfo implementation of the source object.
     - NotifyDataErrorValidationRule : rule that checks for errors that are raised by the INotifyDataErrorInfo implementation of the source object.

-    - produit un UI d'affichage des erreurs de validation avec BoundElement.Validation.ErrorTemplate
+    - Displaying Validation Errors
+        - Validation.ErrorTemplate : ControlTemplate used to generate validation error feedback on the adorner layer.

 ## [BindingBase](https://learn.microsoft.com/en-us/dotnet/api/system.windows.data.bindingbase?view=windowsdesktop-7.0)